BlockchainIsEasy/BlockchainIsEasy/_posts/2021-10-16-decentralised-exchange-part-2.md

 Now that we have got those definitions out of the way, let us talk about how UniSwap works.
 UniSwap uses mathematics to determine how to swap tokens.

-Now, we want to use mathematics to determine the prices for the exchange of tokens, to make sure that the basic supply-demand rules of economics stand - instead of a centralized entity determining the price based on the amount of buy or sell orders it gets, we will determine the price using maths.
+Now, we want to make sure that the basic supply-demand rules of economics stand - instead of a centralized entity determining the price based on the amount of buy or sell orders it gets, we will determine the price using maths.
 So if we have a Liquidity Pool of two tokens where one token is in high demand compared to another, we want the traders to pay a high price for the token in high demand.

 For the rest of this article, we shall try and explain the mathematics behind the swaps -